 LARGE FULL-TIME TECH STAFF

-The 47-credit program has a relatively high rate of minority enrollment, at 23%, and is not overwhelmingly male, with 48.7% female enrollment.
+The 47-credit program, which takes about 18 months to complete, has a relatively high rate of minority enrollment, at 23%, and is not overwhelmingly male, with 48.7% female enrollment.
 Nearly half of enrollees — 44% — receive some sponsorship from their employers.

 The program features 24 credit-granting courses taught by 12 full-time and four part-time instructors.
 There are also eight full-time tech staff.